ezzing/3DLayout-documentation/README.md

         "availableorientation": array of strings with the orientation names. ['EW', 'SN'] or ["E", "W", "N", "S"] "roofInclination": angle for the roof (in degrees),
         //area related
-        "structure": should be one from the availableStructures list, "availableStructures": array of strings with the structure names ["EW", "Standard"], "offset": the distance to avoid from area borders (in meters),
+        "moduleId": it is the default module model id, it is an optional attribute, if it doesn't exist the first model in the module list will be used, "structure": should be one from the availableStructures list, "availableStructures": array of strings with the structure names ["EW", "Standard"], "offset": the distance to avoid from area borders (in meters),